Skip to main content

 IUCN status Least Concern

-Age They have an average lifespan of around 50 years old.
+Age lifespan They have an average lifespan of around 50 years old.

 Diet They mainly eat krill, but will eat sandeels and other schooling fish too.